Blue-Wall-Group/BlueWallGroup-wiki-archive/Current-Product-Deliverable.md

 * Hunter Hobbs

 #### Status:
-This contribution was merged on 4/17/2018 after three patch sets and was deployed on 4/24/2018.
+This contribution was <abbr title="Integrating a set of a changes into a different version of a codebase.">merged</abbr> on 4/17/2018 after three <abbr title="A set of changes intended to improve a codebase.">patch sets</abbr> and was <abbr title="Integrating new software into an existing codebase.">deployed</abbr> on 4/24/2018.

 #### Description:
 Labeling all `<input>` elements in a page improves the interactive experience of users with visual and cognitive disabilities.
-Furthermore, input labels provide additional content to assistive technologies.
-Previously, the input fields in the "Categories" section of the "Options" dialog page in Visual Editor relied on the input widget placeholders and user intuition to convey the necessary information  to understand the user interface and fulfill user tasks.
+Furthermore, input labels provide additional content to <abbr title="Specialty tools or hardware that people with accessibility needs use to access web content.">assistive technologies</abbr>.
+Previously, the input fields in the "Categories" section of the "Options" dialog page in Visual Editor relied on the input <abbr title="A control and interaction mechanism for web pages.">widget</abbr> <abbr title="A short hint that describes the expected value of an input field.">placeholders</abbr> and user intuition to convey the necessary information  to understand the user interface and fulfill user tasks.
 An input label was added to the first input filed in the "Categories" page to fix this issue.

 #### Visuals:
 * Before adding category label: